ameer/bing-wallpaper-app/README.md

 - PowerShell 5.0 or later

 # Use EXE file
-You can find the latest exe file in the releases.
+You can also download the exe version from the repo.
 It's just the same script which converted to exe using [PS2EXE](https://github.com/MScholtes/PS2EXE).

 # Usage
 1. Clone the repository.